Whole House Fan

 Whole house fans are a simple science.
-Homes have natural air exchanges of .5 to 2, so when you exaggerate this air exchange throughout the night, the fan that uses only 120 watts to operate, and your house cools to 60 degrees by morning.
-This allows 2 things to happen, the AC unit doesn’t run at night at all, and the AC unit won’t need to turn on until late in the day to help cool the home.
-This saves hours of AC run time which results in savings on summer electric bills.
+Homes have natural air exchanges of .5 to 2, so when you exaggerate this air exchange throughout the night, your house will cool to 60 degrees by morning.
+This allows two things to happen, the AC unit doesn’t run at night at all, and the AC unit won’t need to turn on until late in the day to help cool the home.
+This saves hours of AC runtime which results in savings on summer electric bills.

 Commonly Asked Questions About Whole House Fans

 Can I run my whole house fan without the windows open?